justin-napolitano/gas.jnapolitano.io/project.md

 generatedAt: '2025-11-24T21:34:50.462Z'
 source: github-auto
 summary: >-
-  Explore the setup and features of the energy.jnapolitano.io site, focusing on automated documentation and deployment processes.
+  Explore the setup and automation of a documentation site focused on US energy infrastructure using Python, Sphinx, and Bash.
 tags:
   - sphinx
   - jupyter notebooks